-When you run cio_ignore -u -k, the blacklist will become active and replace any existing blacklist immediately.
+When you run cio\ignore -u -k, the blocklist becomes active and replaces any existing blocklist immediately.
 Unused devices are not being purged, so they still appear in the channel subsystem.
-But adding new channel devices (via CP ATTACH under z/VM or dynamic I/O configuration change in LPAR) will treat them as blacklisted.
-To prevent this, preserve the original setting by running sudo cio_ig-nore -l first and reverting to that state after running cio_ignore -u -k.
+But adding new channel devices (via CP ATTACH under z/VM or dynamic I/O configuration change in LPAR) treats them as blocked.

+To prevent this, preserve the original setting by running sudo cio\ignore -l first and reverting to that state after running cio\ignore -u -k.
 As an alternative, add the generated stanza to the regular kernel boot parameters.

-2. Now add the cio_ignore kernel parameter with the stanza from above to KDUMP_CMDLINE_APPEND in /etc/sysconfig/kdump, for example:
+2. Now add the cio\ignore kernel parameter with the stanza from above to KDUMP\CMDLINE\APPEND in /etc/sysconfig/kdump, for example: